folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 ## License

 Fhi.FrontendBibliotek.App is under the [MIT license](https://github.com/folkehelseinstituttet/Fhi.FrontendBibliotek.App/blob/dev/LICENSE).
-By contributing to NUnit, you assert that:
+By contributing to Fhi.FrontendBibliotek.App, you assert that:

 - The contribution is your own original work.
 - You have the right to assign the copyright for the work (it is not owned by your employer, or